DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 layout: "article"
 page_header:
     title: "Prepare for your first school placement"
-    description: "Find out how you can prepare for your first schoo placement training, from accessing the school to your professional conduct."
+    description: "Find out how you can prepare for your first school placement, from accessing the school to your professional conduct."
 side_navigation:
     title: Prepare for training
     steps:
         - title: Prepare for your first school placement
           href: "#"
         - title: How to prepare for teacher training
-          href: "#"
+          href: "/prepare-for-training/how-to-prepare-for-teacher-training"
-        - title: What to ask your teacher training provider
+        - title: What to expect from your teacher training provider
-          href: "#"
+          href: "/prepare-for-training/what-to-expect-from-your-teacher-training-provider"
-        - title: What to expect from your teacher training mentor
+        - title: What to expect from your school-based mentor
-          href: "#"
+          href: "/prepare-for-training/what-to-expect-from-your-school-based-mentor"
-        - title: Timeline of your training
+        - title: Advice from former trainees
           href: "#"
 breadcrumbs:
     enable: true